 What happens if I use FSA funds to pay for an ineligible expense?

 Unlike with HSAs, the IRS doesn’t fine you for using your FSA money for non-medical expenses, though it will likely levy taxes on the amount spent.
-However, your employer will most likely fine you for this.
+However, your employer probably won’t fine you for this.

 How do I know if I have access to an FSA?

 You just need to ask your employer.
-While this should have been explained as part of your benefits package, it is possible that you forgot about your FSA or your employer added them since you began working for them.
+While they should have explained this as part of your benefits package, it is possible that you forgot about your FSA or your employer added them since you began working for them.

 Can my FSA funds cover Invisalign for my spouse?